Caast/caast-documentation/library/methods.md

 ## parse

+<span style="color: #fff"><i>This method is part of the initial loading of Caast</i></span>

 Caast has what we call a preload function, which will seek in our database if a live must be displayed on a page, if not, Caast main library is not loaded.
 You may encounter a perticular case where you want to render on your side the display of a bunch of lives but also want to trigger the Caast modal on click.
 Rather than adding `caast.open` on each of your element, you can call the parse function which will toggle Caast on specifics elements.

 This function will seek elements containing the `[data-caast-open]` attribute, you must also add the `[data-caast-id]` attribute which will contain the live uid you want to trigger.

 ?> To retrieve a live UID, simply go to your Caast adminsitration interface, edit the desired live, and copy the uid available in the URL ![Caast live UID](/_media/url-live-uid.png)

-If you element is clicked Caast will add the `[data-caast-loading]=true` attribute while the modal content is loading, it can allow you to display a visual feedback while the content is being fetched.
+If your element is clicked Caast will add the `[data-caast-loading]=true` attribute while the modal content is loading, it can allow you to display a visual feedback while the content is being fetched.

 Once your HTML is ready, you just need to [call the caast library](/library/README.md) and call the `caast.parse()` function once Caast is available.